statsbylopez/StatsSports/HWs/HW0.md

+---
+title: "HW0: Introduction to stats and sports"
+---

-# Important note 1
+## Important note 1

 First, open RStudio by going to [http://r.skidmore.edu/](http://r.skidmore.edu/) or by accessing on your computers.

-# Important note 2
+## Important note 2

 Second, we'll be using R Markdown for *all* of our class labs and homeworks.